Lepidolite Gemstone Information

 Lepidolite is sometimes referred to as the "grandmother stone" or the "peace stone" because it is thought to have nurturing and calming properties.
 Therefore, lepidolite is believed to be of great comfort to those who are feeling stressed or nervous.
 It is also thought to help those with bipolar disorder because of its mind-balancing properties.
 Lepidolite is associated with the zodiacal sign of Libra and the 7th chakra in the traditional Hindu belief system.
 The 7th chakra is positioned on the crown of the head and is linked to the brain and central nervous system.
 Lepidolite is thought to open the mind and calm the higher self.

-Lepidolite Gemstone and Jewellery Design Ideas Back to Top
+Lepidolite Gemstone and Jewelry Design Ideas Back to Top

-Lepidolite Gemstone Jewellery Care and Cleaning Back to Top
+Lepidolite Gemstone Jewelry Care and Cleaning Back to Top

-Always remove any lepidolite gems or jewellery before exercising, playing sports or engaging in vigorous household chores.
-When storing your lepidolite, store it separately from other gems and jewellery to prevent scratches and fractures.
-It is best to wrap your stones using a soft cloth and place them into a fabric-lined jewellery box for extra protection.
+Always remove any lepidolite gems or jewelry before exercising, playing sports or engaging in vigorous household chores.
+When storing your lepidolite, store it separately from other gems and jewelry to prevent scratches and fractures.
+It is best to wrap your stones using a soft cloth and place them into a fabric-lined jewelry box for extra protection.

 - First Published: February-12-2014